 Don’t let costs deter you!
 A fundraising consultant who truly fits your nonprofit will be priceless.
 In fact, building a strong relationship with a fundraising consultant can set up your nonprofit for long-term success that goes beyond the scope of your contract.

-That said, it’s also vital that your nonprofit is able to afford a consultant in the first place.
+That said, it’s also vital that you’re able to afford a nonprofit consultant in the first place.
 With this article, we’ll cover everything you need to know about the costs of a fundraising consultant so that you can properly budget your expenses.

 Specifically, we’ll answer these frequently asked questions: